EdwinCruz13/NodeJS-Lesson/Day 11/readme.md

 ```
 //require express
 const express = require('express')
-//this way you cab create a router
+//this way you can create a router
 const router = express.Router()

 // middleware that is specific to this router